The Most Dangerous Gambits in Blitz Games

 Why It’s Dangerous in Blitz

-The gambit leads to highly tactical positions with open lines for White’s bishops and rooks.
-Black often faces immediate threats against the king and weaknesses in the center.
-In blitz, this pressure often forces Black to spend precious seconds finding accurate defensive moves.
+The gambit results in extremely tactical positions with open lines for White’s bishops and rooks.
+Black usually has quick attacking prospects against the king and holes in the middle of his position.
+In blitz, this kind of pressure will frequently lead Black to take precious seconds trying to find the only accurate defensive moves.

 Key Themes